 Monggo Guisado with Shrimp!
 Using shrimp as meat for ginisang monggo instead of the usual pork gives it a different kind of flavor—mildly sweet and buttery.
 If you love seafood then this recipe is for you.

 Monggo Guisado or mung bean stew is a staple dish in every Filipino household.
-It is a delicious, hearty and nutritious.
+It is delicious, hearty, and nutritious.
 You can eat it on its own, with rice of course, or pair it with other meat dishes.
 I personally love pairing it with fried fish and pork.

 There are a few ways of cooking monggo.
 The simplest is boiling it until tender then adding your choice of meat and vegetable thereafter.